Matrix862972/final-year-project-2/README.md

 8. PyAutoGUI
 9. PyGetWindow

 ## Getting Started
-- First, you need to clone the repo: `https://github.com/aungkhantmyat/The-Online-Exam-Proctor.git`
+- Clone this repository (or your fork) to your local machine.
+- Install dependencies from `requirements.txt` (or `pip install -r requirements.txt`).
-- Run the `requirement.txt` file for the installation.
+- Run the `app.py` file to start the Flask server.

-- Run the `app.py` file.
+**Tip:**
+If you are making experimental changes, commit your work regularly.
+You can always roll back to a previous version using Git.

 ![fff](https://github.com/aungkhantmyat/The-Online-Exam-Proctor/assets/48421405/4721d814-7557-453e-8dc8-c792e229f937)